wittyCode/ts-orm-benchmark/README.md

 1. improve documentation about intent, methodology and configuration
 2. do a first comparison of performance between drizzle and prisma now that implementation is done
+3. change resetting benchmark from resetting everything to either dropping DB or resetting metrics
-3. add count as field for the report join query to check how easy aggregation and projection can be combined (in prisma it seems to just be adding _count https://www.prisma.io/docs/orm/prisma-client/queries/relation-queries#relation-count)
+4. add count as field for the report join query to check how easy aggregation and projection can be combined (in prisma it seems to just be adding _count https://www.prisma.io/docs/orm/prisma-client/queries/relation-queries#relation-count)
-3. Check and compare with Prisma experimental feature that actually joins data correctly
+5. Check and compare with Prisma experimental feature that actually joins data correctly
-4. implement parallelism to be able to simulate multiple clients accessing the db at the same time, at least for READ queries, since that is a more realistic use-case than heavy inserts/updates at the same time - later also parallel inserts can be included
+6. implement parallelism to be able to simulate multiple clients accessing the db at the same time, at least for READ queries, since that is a more realistic use-case than heavy inserts/updates at the same time - later also parallel inserts can be included
-5. updated_at_utc update trigger in drizzle
+7. updated_at_utc update trigger in drizzle

 unordered: